Keepingshtum/CS151/homework/src/HW1/submissions/partA/README.md

-Add your submissions for part A of the homework here.
+Edward's submission for HW1 Part A